The Childgrove

 Hannafin & Fenner were partners in the beginning

-It was owned & operated for many years by George & Augie Fenner and numerous other members of the Fenner family.
-It was bought out twice and Highland dairy in Iowa ceased retail home delivery in the late 1970’s, eventually tearing down all the St. Joseph structures.
+George and Augie Fenner and numerous other members of the Fenner family owned and operated it for many years.
+It was bought out twice, and Highland Dairy in Iowa ceased retail home delivery in the late 1970s, eventually tearing down all the St. Joseph structures.
 All products are now trucked in from Iowa.

-His wages would be equivalent to $63.00 a week in 2020 dollars.
-A basic adult laborer, floor sweeper, etc., in 1917, could expect to make at least $12.00 per week or the equivalent of $312.00 in 2020 for the same job, showing why child labor was so attractive for business.
+His wages would be equivalent to $63.00 a week in 2024 dollars.
+In 1917, a basic adult laborer, floor sweeper, etc., could expect to make at least $312.00 a week in 2024, for the same job, showing why child labor was so attractive for business.

 The orphans